Saturday, February 13, 2016

 this approximately 1,000 years old and 70+ metres high minaret is a victory sign of the muslim aggressors over indian kings / maharajas

-more pictures here but please be careful as there are much too many picutures, almost 1,000, really. well, i upload pictures basically for myself in order to capture my memories and i really do not want to bore you with too many impressions. please promise, you will look just at overview and zoom in only for the most interesting sights for you, won't you?
+more pictures here, but please be careful as there are almost 1,000 of them. well, i upload pictures basically for myself in order to capture my memories and i really do not want to bore you with too many impressions. please promise, you will just scroll down the overview, won't you?

 anyway, in india there are not only many colours and many tastes (especially the delightful vegetarian food, wich was not that spicy i thought it will be), but there are many noises too: